sensorable/psu-4.2v-mppt-cccv/README.md

 #### Under-voltage protection

 G935 board can function with Vin > 3.4v.
 However, the initial draw from a 3.4v battery brings the voltage down to below that.
 This initiates a start-abort boot cycle that drains the battery and may even damage the board.
 This PSU has a special undervoltage control circuit built that disables the Vout to the device until the battery voltage reaches at least 3.7v.
-The voltage is measured during the restart event only.
+Once operational, the device will continue until the voltage drops to 3.20V.
+When off, the device is latched off until the restarter circuit triggers or the battery voltage rapidly rises (a freshly inserted battery, a freshly reset BMS).

 **Consider these scenarios:**

-* battery connected, Vbat < 3.7v -> Vout = 0v
+* battery connected, Vbat < 3.7v -> Vout = Vbat momentarily, then latches off to Vout = 0V.
-* battery connected, Vbat > 3.7v -> Vout = Vbat
+* battery connected, Vbat > 3.7v -> Vout = Vbat; operational
-* battery discharging, Vbat < 3.7v -> Vout = Vbat
+* battery discharging, 3.2v < Vbat < 3.7v -> Vout = Vbat; operational
-* battery discharging, reboot, Vbat < 3.7v -> Vout = Vbat
+* battery discharging, reboot, Vbat < 3.7v -> Vout = Vbat momentarily, then latches off to Vout = 0V.
-* Vout=0v, battery charged to 3.7v, reboot -> Vout = Vbat
+* battery charged to 3.7v, reboot -> Vout = Vbat; operational

 ![undervoltage]